 Vermont's small group market rules

-Vermont is one of only two states that has fully merged its individual and small group risk pools, and one of only four states that has continued with the original plan to include groups of up to 100 employees under the definition of “small group” as of 2016, despite the federal PACE Act that became law in the fall of 2015 and allowed states to keep groups of more than 50 employees classified as large groups.
+Vermont is one of only four states that has continued with the original plan to include groups of up to 100 employees under the definition of “small group” as of 2016, despite the federal PACE Act that became law in the fall of 2015 and allowed states to keep groups of more than 50 employees classified as large groups.

 In 2020, legislation (S.216) was introduced in Vermont that would have allowed municipal employers of any size to use Vermont’s small business health insurance exchange in order to offer coverage to their employees.
 That legislation did not succeed, however, so municipal businesses — like all other businesses in Vermont — can only use the exchange if they have up to 100 employees.

 Legislation allows Vermont insurers to load cost of CSR only onto on-exchange silver plans starting in 2019; most uninsured residents are eligible for free plans as a result